Fermium-co/LINQ4ES2015/README.md

 # LINQ4ES2015
-Linq for ECMA Script 2015 (formerly know as ES6)
+Linq for ECMA Script 2015 (formerly known as ES6)

 Language Integrated Query for JavaScript based on ECMA Script 2015